stenbror/PythonCoreNative/README.md

 # PythonCoreNative

 This is a test of a modern C++ based Python parser.
-Just started.
+Just started, but parser is soon implemented, Tokenizer next and UnitTests.
 Open project in Visual Studo Code and open terminal.

 To build: